Bounding Radon numbers via Betti numbers: Technique

 \subsection{Combinatorial part of the proof}

-The classical Ramsey theorem~\cite{ramsey30} states that for each positive integers $k,n$ and $c$ there is a number $R_k(n;c)$ such that the following holds.
-For each set $X$ satisfying $|X|\geq R_k(n;c)$ and each coloring\footnote{A coloring is just another name for a map.
-However, it is easier to say ``the color of $z$'', instead of ``the image of $z$ under $\rho$''.} $\rho\colon \binom{X}{k}\to [c]$, there is a \emph{monochromatic} subset $Y\subseteq X$ of size $n$, where a subset $Y$ is monochromatic, if all $k$-tuples in $Y$ have the same color.
-Note that the case $k=1$ corresponds to the pigeon hole principle and $R_1(n;c) = n(c-1)+1$.
+The classical Ramsey theorem~\cite{ramsey30} states that for all positive integers $k,n$ and $c$ there is a number $R_k(n;c)$ such that the following holds.
+For each set $X$ satisfying $|X|\geq R_k(n;c)$ and each coloring $\rho\colon \binom{X}{k}\to [c]$, there is a \emph{monochromatic} subset $Y\subseteq X$ of size $n$, where a subset $Y$ is monochromatic, if all $k$-tuples in $Y$ have the same color.
+We note that a coloring is just another name for a map.
+However, it is easier to say ``the color of $z$'', instead of ``the image of $z$ under $\rho$''.
+Observe that the case $k=1$ corresponds to the pigeon hole principle and $R_1(n;c) = n(c-1)+1$.

+We fix a set $X$ and positive integers $k, c$.
+In what follows we need to consider several colorings of $k$-element subsets of $X$.
+So suppose that for every $V\subseteq X$ we are given a coloring $\rho_V \colon \binom{V}{k}\to [c]$ of the $k$-element subsets of $V$.
+If $|V|<k$, the coloring $\rho_V$ is, by definition, the empty map.
+See Figure \ref{fig:colorings} for an example.